alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 * Trigger the use-after-free vulnerability
 * Sending and executing the payload

+The following sections will have code examples for each of these stages - which are taken from my currently-unreleased checkm8-based project.

 ## Heap feng shui
 Heap feng shui is the technique of deliberately manipulating the heap and shaping it to benefit exploitation.
 Using the memory leak discussed earlier, we can trick the heap allocator into allocating the IO buffer in a different location on re-entry - allowing us to access the freed buffer from the previous iteration of DFU.